Tony Siragusa: Baltimore Ravens

 In 1997, Siragusa signed with the Baltimore Ravens, who were being coached by his former coach Ted Marchibroda (which continued until he was fired for Brian Billick in 1999).
 In the 1997 season, he appeared in 14 games, started 13, and recorded one fumble recovery and 27 total tackles.
 In the 1998 season, he appeared in and started 15 games, and recorded one forced fumble, one fumble recovery, and 41 total tackles.
 In the 1999 season, he appeared in and started 14 games, and recorded two forced fumbles, one fumble recovery, 3.5 sacks, and 36 total tackles.
 He was a part of the 2000 Baltimore Ravens defense that allowed the fewest total points in NFL history for a 16-game season.
 In the 2000 season, he appeared in and started 15 games, and recorded one fumble recovery and 27 total tackles.
-Siragusa was fined $10,000 for an illegal hit on Oakland Raiders quarterback Rich Gannon in the 2000 AFC title game, injuring Gannon’s shoulder.
+Siragusa was fined $10,000 for an illegal hit on Oakland Raiders quarterback Rich Gannon in the 2000 AFC title game, injuring Gannon's shoulder.
 He helped lead the Ravens to their first Super Bowl in franchise history in Super Bowl XXXV where they beat the New York Giants, 34–7.
 Siragusa retired following the 2001 season, where he had two sacks and 28 total tackles.
 He finished his career with 562 tackles (416 solo), 22 sacks, five forced fumbles, nine fumble recoveries for 12 yards, and 28 pass deflections in 170 career games.

 Post-playing career

 Siragusa was a sideline reporter and analyst during NFL games on Fox until his firing following the 2015 NFL season.
 Siragusa usually appeared with Kenny Albert (before Albert, Dick Stockton and Curt Menefee) and Daryl Johnston.
 In 2015, he was paired with Thom Brennaman and Charles Davis.
-He appeared as Soprano family associate Frankie Cortese in the TV series The Sopranos.
+He appeared as Soprano family associate Frankie Cortese in the television series The Sopranos.

 He partnered up with Michael Romanelli and opened a restaurant chain called Tiff's.
 The original name of the franchise was Tiffany's, but after a lawsuit by Tiffany & Co., the luxury jeweler, the name was shortened.
-He hosted Man Caves on the DIY network.
-He also hosted a documentary program called Mega Machines on The Learning Channel.
+He hosted Man Caves on the DIY Network.
+He also hosted the documentary program Mega Machines on The Learning Channel.

 Siragusa also played a Russian mobster in the 2002 movie 25th Hour.

 Out of a concern for men with prostate cancer, in 2013 Siragusa began appearing in an ad campaign for Depend for Men, saying, "I decided to go and shoot the commercial and bring a little bit of lightness to [the problem] where guys can talk about it and after I did the commercial you wouldn't believe the response."

 Siragusa made a few appearances at his alma mater, the University of Pittsburgh.
 He was one of several honorary captains during the renewal of the Penn State–Pittsburgh football rivalry in 2016, soon after ending his stint with Fox.

 Death

-On June 22, 2022, Siragusa died in his sleep at his home in Ortley Beach, New Jersey, at the age of 55.
+On June 22, 2022, Siragusa died in his sleep at his home in the Ortley Beach of Toms River, New Jersey, at the age of 55.